i-like-robots/hyperons/README.md

 [npm]: https://www.npmjs.com/
 [install]: https://docs.npmjs.com/getting-started/installing-npm-packages-locally

+## Features

+* Share code between your React single-page apps and plain HTML pages
+* Balances speed, code complexity, and correctness of output
+* Render your components on the server and in the browser
+* Very small code size (1.25kb gzipped)
+* Support for CSS stringification, boolean attributes, void elements and more

 ## Usage

 This module provides a single function.
 If you've worked with [React][react] before then this function can be considered equivalent to `React.createElement` but instead of returning framework specific code it creates and returns strings of HTML markup.